usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-an-entrypoint.rst

    .. group-tab:: Python Client

-      The parameter values are provided as a list of dictionaries during entrypoint creation.
+      The parameter values were provided as a list of dictionaries during entrypoint creation in :ref:`Step 2 <step-2-create-an-entrypoint>`.

 .. rst-class:: header-on-a-card header-steps